ffeldbauer/PANDA-DCS-docker-images/ioc/README.md

 The available device support routines inside this image use libsocketcan for the connection.
 Libsocketcan exposes the CAN bus interface as a network device.
-To access this network device from with the container, network mode `host` is required:
+To access this network device from within the container, network mode `host` is required:
 ```bash
 $ docker run --name some-ioc -dit --network host -v /my/custom:/config paluma.ruhr-uni-bochum.de/epics/ioc:tag my-st.cmd
 ```